 The initial planning numbers for wild horse management within these HMAs were originally designated within the 1988 Shoshone-Eureka Rangeland Program Summary (RPS).
-Following the 1994 Allotment Evaluations for Roberts Mountain and Three Bars Allotment, and the 2004 Rangeland Health Assessment for the Fish Creek Complex, the AMLs were established for these areas.
-The following table displays the AML, and current estimated populations for the HMAs within the Complex.
+Following the 1994 Allotment Evaluations and Final Multiple Use Decisions (FMUDs) for Roberts Mountain and Three Bars Allotment, and the 2004 Rangeland Health Assessment for the Fish Creek Complex, the AMLs were established for these areas.
+Table 6 displays the AML, and current estimated populations for the HMAs within the Complex.

 The most recent inventory flight was conducted in February 2022.
 The number of animals counted in those flights is almost certainly lower than the actual number of animals that were present at that time.
-The figures below reflect 19% increase from the direct count to account for spring 2022 foaling, but because some animals present in February 2022 were not counted, even the 'current population estimate' in the table below is likely to be lower than the true number of animals that will be in the RMC by fall 2022.
+The figures below reflect 19% increase from the direct count to account for spring 2022 foaling, but because some animals present in February 2022 were not counted, even the 'current population estimate' in the table below is likely to be lower than the true number of animals that exist in the RMC following 2022 foaling.

-НМА Allotment AML (horses) AML Year Current Population Estimate Doborta Mountain Three Bars 58 19 1994 FMUD 1 1 2 2 Roberts Mountain Roberts Mountain Roberts Mountain921994 FMUD 1,132 Fish Creek (north) Lucky C (north) 6-10 North of Hwy 50 25 Whistler Mountain Lucky C (north) 2-4 2004 FMUD 10 Romano 12-20 17 Totals 170-184 1,176
+НМА Allotment AML (horses) AML Year Current Population Estimate Roberts Mountain Three Bars 58 1994 FMUD 1,132 Roberts Mountain Roberts Mountain 92 1994 FMUD 1,132 Fish Creek (north) Lucky C (north) 6-10 North of Hwy 50 25 Whistler Mountain Lucky C (north) 2-4 2004 FMUD 10 winstier Mountain Romano 12-20 19 Totals 170-184 1,176